joes0451/ADev/ReadMe.txt

 https://developer.android.com/studio/#downloads

 Note:
-	If using the latest 'commandlinetools-win-6200805_latest.zip':
-	A work-around, to a current bug, is to include the --sdk_root command option on each line with the sdkmanager.
+    It looks like every new SDK version requires the --sdk_root command option be on every command line using the sdkmanager.
 	If you used a directory 'android-sdk' you would run 'sdkmanager' like:

 	sdkmanager --list --sdk_root=c:\android-sdk